-The Fund targets 7-10% annualized returns above the midpoint of the federal funds rate range set by the US Federal Reserve.
+The Fund targets 7-10% annualized returns above the US Federal Funds Effective Rate.

 The Fund will take long, short, relative value and directional trading positions in a broad range of Investments, based on the Manager's discretionary judgment in accordance with the Investment Program as approved by the Board.
 There are no material limitations on the instruments or strategies in which the Fund may invest.